webtranslateit/webtranslateit/readme.md

 1
 ```

-Since version 2.4.1 the `wti status` command also returns meaningful codes.
+`wti status` command also returns meaningful codes.
 It will exit with `0` if the project is 100% translated and proofread, `100` if the project is not 100% translated and `101` if the project is not 100% proofread.
 This could allow you to check if a project is 100% translated or completed before deploying a project.

 ``` zsh
 ~/Desktop/test% wti status